ElielOmar/Intel-GPU-Local-LLM/README.md

 ### [Visual Studio Build Tools](https://visualstudio.microsoft.com/insiders/)
 If you want a smooth Local LLM experience, build tools are vital.

-   With Build Tools: Everything just works.
+   __With__ Build Tools: Simply put, everything just works.
 You can install, run, and even customize LLM software.

-   Without Build Tools: You try to install a package but it fails with errors like “Microsoft Visual C++ 14.0 or greater is required”.
+   __Without__ Build Tools: You try to install a package but it fails with errors like “Microsoft Visual C++ 14.0 or greater is required”.
 (Now you go and install build tools)

 ### [IPEX-LLM](https://github.com/intel/ipex-llm/releases)
 This is where the magic happens.
 Ensures that your setup isn’t just “running on CPU” but actually taking advantage of the Arc GPU + oneAPI stack.

-Most LLM runtimes are optimized for NVIDIA CUDA, leaving Intel users with poor performance or CPU-only execution.
+Most LLM runtimes are optimized for NVIDIA CUDA, leaving anyone with Intel hardware with poor performance or CPU-only execution.
 With IPEX-LLM, you get:

 1. Hardware Acceleration for Intel GPUs